 For more information ring: Christine Clover on 0300 0301662,

 A Sunday church service especially for babies, toddlers and young families.
 It’s a puppet-packed, Jesus centred, coffee and croissant fuelled, 30 minute kids and families adventure.

 Join us on 4 February 2024 from 9.45 am in the Lads’ Club, Rectory Lane, Saltwood, CT21 4QA.
 Please book your place on the Lympne & Saltwood Benefice website, so that we know who’s coming.

 Would you be able to spend a couple of hours or so, say once a month or less, to go on a rota to help keep our lovely church clean and welcoming?
 You can work alone or with others, at a time to suit you.
 In addition, a couple of times a year, we organise a bigger group to carry out a deeper clean before Easter and Christmas.

 For more information email: Fiona Jarvest: email@example.com

 LYMPNE FELLOWSHIP GROUP

-January saw us getting our brains into action with a ‘Bingo Quiz’ – where we were all given individually numbered bingo cards and a set of questions to work our way through.
+January saw us once again getting our brains into action with a ‘Bingo Quiz’ – where we were all given individually numbered bingo cards and a set of questions to work our way through.
 Prizes to the first group to get a line, then the second until someone had completed a whole card.
-Great fun, and played while enjoying a ploughman’s lunch.
+Great fun, and played while enjoying a ploughman’s.
 Plenty of time for social chat – an afternoon enjoyed by all.
-Our thanks to Jill for organising the quiz and to Pam and her helpers for providing the food.
+Our thanks to Jill for organising the quiz and to Pam and her helpers for providing the lovely food.